-It worked as a karate move, but the Mr. Miyagi “wax on, wax off" method isn't ideal when it comes to cleaning mirrors.
+It worked as a karate move, but Mr. Miyagi's "wax on, wax off" method isn't ideal for cleaning mirrors.
 That's because the circular motion actually re-deposits dust and debris from your cloth back onto the surface, leaving streaks.
 Here's what to do instead: